 17 Relax Bruh

 Life is hectic and busy and it can be stressful for sure.
 You need to take time to relax though.
 This is because heavy stress triggers the release of cortisol and increased cortisol leads to increased fat production as well as decreased testosterone.
 That is not a combination you want.
 Some great ways to beat stress include working out, doing yoga, getting a massage and use meditation.

 Another way you can keep lean is to manage your macros.
 Managing your macros means keeping track of how much protein, carbs and fat you have had throughout the day.
 This offers more flexible dieting due to the fact that you can eat whatever you want as long as you meet your macro goals.
 Check out our article on how athletes should eat which covers the topic of macros in great detail to help you keep your body fat low.

 19 Use an App

 One important thing when it comes to losing weight or keeping yourself lean is to keep track of everything you are eating.
 When it comes to managing your macros or counting calories it can be really hard to do in your head or even on paper.
 There are fitness and diet apps out today like MyFitnessPal that make it easy to track everything you eat as well as your calories burned, food analysis, calorie goals, you can also scan bar codes and much more.
 Many people I know have had great success with these apps so it is something you should really look at since I am sure they would work for you.

 20 Get Your Protein

 Of course, if you want to build muscle you need to get your protein but it can also help you stay lean and preserve muscle.
 Protein instead of carbs is a great way to stay lean.
-Try to get 1-1.5 grams of protein per pound of bodyweight per day.
-You should try to consume good sources of protein as well like chicken breast, salmon, lean beef, eggs, quinoa, and yogurt.
+Try to get 1-1.5 grams of protein per pound of body weight per day.
+You should try to consume good sources of protein as well as chicken breast, salmon, lean beef, eggs, quinoa, and yogurt.
 You should also avoid processed meats along with fried chicken and the like.

 21 Avoid Cutting Too Many Calories